cockroachdb/docs/src/current/releases/index.md

 After downloading your desired release, learn how to [install CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb).
 Also be sure to review Cockroach Labs' [Release Support Policy]({% link releases/release-support-policy.md %}).

 - **Generally Available (GA)** releases are qualified for production environments.
 - **Limited Access** binaries allow you to validate CockroachDB on architectures that will soon become generally available.
-In certain cases, limited access binaries are available only to enrolled customers.
+In certain cases, limited access binaries are available only to enrolled organizations.
 To enroll your organization, contact your account representative.
 - **Testing** releases are intended for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.
+Testing releases allow you to begin testing and validating the next major version of CockroachDB early.
+Testing releases are not eligible for support or uptime SLA commitments.
-- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet qualified for production use and not eligible for support or uptime SLA commitments.
+- **Experimental** binaries allow you to deploy and develop with CockroachDB on architectures that are not yet qualified for production use.
+Experimental binaries are not eligible for support or uptime SLA commitments, whether they are for testing releases or production releases.

 For more details, refer to [Release Naming](#release-naming).